Skip to main content

 Personal external tasks

 Personal task boards can reference tasks from other workspaces without cloning or moving the source task.
 Assigned tasks from accessible source workspaces appear by default in a virtual External tasks lane on each personal board.
+The tasks API may use the server-side admin client to hydrate candidate source tasks, but it must filter those rows through the current user’s source workspace_members rows with type = 'MEMBER' before returning personal default or placed external cards.
+A guest row in the source workspace is not enough to reveal task data through the personal board.
 The virtual lane is presentation-only: it has no task_lists row, no list actions, no create-task form, no list reordering, and can be collapsed per board when the user wants to focus on planned lists.
 Personal boards default the lane to collapsed when the board has no assigned external task references; once assigned external tasks exist, the lane opens by default unless the user has saved an explicit collapsed or expanded preference for that board.
 By default the external lane shows only open source tasks from normal task lists.
 Source tasks in documents, review, done, or closed lists are filtered out unless the lane-level compact filters explicitly include resolved tasks.
 Lane sorting is also local to the external lane, so changing it does not reorder the user’s real personal lists.
 External task cards should show the source workspace and the source board’s ticket identifier.
 Opening an external task must resolve the task by id through the current-user task route so the dialog receives the source workspace, source board, and source lists instead of the personal board context.
 Per-user placement lives on task_user_overrides with personal_board_id, personal_list_id, personal_sort_key, personal_added_at, and personal_placed_at.
 Placement writes must go through upsert_personal_task_placement.
 Drag clients should pass the previous and next visible task ids when available, and the RPC uses calculate_personal_task_placement_sort_key to compute a sort key against the combined personal list of native personal tasks and placed external task references.
 Per-list task loading for personal boards must include the personal boardId alongside listId; the API needs both values to load placed external references for real personal lists and to keep already-placed external tasks out of the virtual external lane.
 Optimistic personal-placement moves must keep a fresh _localMutationAt marker after the placement API response is merged.
 Loaded-list revalidation may still return a pre-move page briefly, and the marker prevents that stale response from evicting the placed external task until the server view catches up.
 Optimistic placement writes should upsert the task into both the progressive board task cache and any full-board cache that is already mounted, because stale list reloads can briefly remove the card before the destination list refetches.
 The card renderer should hide only the active pre-drop drag source; once a placement mutation is optimistic, the real destination card must stay visible even if the sortable layer still reports that task id as dragging.
 Native task reorders and external personal-placement moves should both stamp a fresh _localMutationAt marker on optimistic writes and on the server-confirmed cache merge.
 Progressive list loading treats that marker as authority for movement fields such as list_id, sort_key, personal_list_id, and personal_sort_key, which prevents stale list pages from flashing a card back to its previous position while the mutation response is still settling.
 Personal-board list badges must use exact includeCount responses, not a page-size estimate from progressive loading.
 External reference counts should be resolved through get_personal_task_board_external_counts so placed external tasks, default external-lane tasks, source-workspace access, and external-lane filters stay aligned with the records the board can actually show.
+Board source filters use TaskFilters.sourceScope to decide which task source set is visible. all_visible preserves the existing board behavior, current_board returns only tasks from the active board, and the two external scopes return assigned-to-me tasks whose source board is not the active board. external_current_workspace stays inside the current workspace, while external_specific requires selected source workspace ids or source board ids; when nothing is selected, the client should show an empty prompt instead of running an unbounded external query.
+Source-filtered list and timeline reads must go through the tasks API route, which normalizes the route workspace, verifies request-scoped membership, then uses the server-side Supabase admin client to call the private.list_task_source_filter_ids RPC.
+The RPC rechecks target workspace membership and source workspace access before returning paginated task ids plus total_count for API-side hydration.
+Client UI must not call the private RPC directly or trust client-provided source ids as authorization.

 • personal_board_id points to the destination personal board after an external task is planned there.